 It’s so simple – Electric Vehicles are Cheaper to Run

-How does 30 cents per litre of petrol sound?
+How do 30 cents per liter of petrol sound?

 That is the equivalent price you would pay to fill your Electric Vehicle (EV).
-To find out how you can save up to 80% in your vehicle running costs, check out our EV calculator here.
-EVs run exclusively on battery power and generally have a range of 120 to 450 kilometres.
+To determine how you can save up to 80% on your vehicle running costs, check out our EV calculator here.
+EVs run exclusively on battery power and generally have a range of 120 to 450 kilometers.

 Rapid Chargers are also being installed around NZ by Charge.Net.nz and will charge a Leaf from 0 – 80% in 20 minutes.

-Making the choice to switch to an electric vehicle is an easy financial choice, they are simply cheaper to run.
+Choosing to switch to an electric vehicle is an easy financial choice; they are cheaper to run.
 But what about the emissions from an electric vehicle over its lifetime.
-Here’s an article that shows that EVs have 7 – 10 times more CO2 efficient that petrol or diesel cars over their lifetime.
+Here’s an article that shows that EVs have 7 – 10 times more CO2 efficiency than petrol or diesel cars over their lifetime.

 Below is a graph showing the various emissions of large and small cars and electric cars.
-Of course if you are using an electric car AND you are an Ecotricity customer then you’ve essentially taken your vehicle fuel emissions to ….
+Of course, if you are using an electric car and are an Ecotricity customer, you’ve essentially taken your vehicle fuel emissions to ….
 Zero!

-- Our streams and rivers would receive less oil pollutants
+- Our streams and rivers would receive fewer oil pollutants.

 - There would be much less road noise!

 Join the Electric Vehicle revolution today!
-Take a look at our New Zealand Electric Vehicle Buyers Guide to find out which is the right EV for you.
+Please look at our New Zealand Electric Vehicle Buyers Guide to find out which is the right EV for you.

 Make sure you have a go at our EV calculator to see how much you can save in fuel costs here.
-Here are some of the more detailed notes that relate to the calculator here or take a look at our New Zealand Electric Vehicle Buyers Guide to find out which is the right EV for you.
+Here are some of the more detailed notes related to the calculator here, or look at our New Zealand Electric Vehicle Buyers Guide to find out which is the right EV for you.

 Here are some other tips about fuel & Maintenance savings

-- Kiwi cars travel on average 39 km / day.
+- Kiwi cars travel on average 39 km/day.
 This equates to approximately 14,000 km pa.
-Based on an average sized petrol car an EV owner will save approximately $2,500 pa on fuel and servicing costs on based on the car owner.
+An EV owner will save approximately $2,500 pa on fuel and servicing costs based on an average-sized petrol car based on the car owner.

-- If you spend $100 on petrol, in an EV you will spend about $20 – $25 on electricity to go the same distance.
+- If you spend $100 on petrol, you will spend about $20 – $25 on electricity to go the same distance in an EV.

-- EVs have regenerative brakes so when braking or travelling downhill, energy is captured back into the battery.
-This also means that the brakes pads on an EV may never need replacing.
+- EVs have regenerative brakes, so when braking or traveling downhill, energy is captured back into the battery.
+This also means that the brake pads on an EV may never need replacing.

 Cost of EVs

-- EVs initially had higher capital cost because this is new technology, however, prices have already dropped significantly.
-The Nissan Leaf originally was $69,000 and is now $39,000 new and on Trademe second hand imports are selling for around $15,000.
+- EVs initially had higher capital costs because this is a new technology.
+However, prices have already dropped significantly.
+The Nissan Leaf originally was $69,000 and is now $39,000 new, and on Trademe, second-hand imports are selling for around $15,000.